Kopriva Science Seminar Series, Amanda Fuchs

 - Chemistry and Biochemistry Building, Byker Auditorium - view map

-Amanda Fuchs, a doctoral student in the Department of Chemistry & Biochemistry and recipient of a 2016 Kopriva Graduate Student Fellowship, will give a talk as part of the College of Letters and Sciences's Kopriva Science Seminar Series.
+Amanda Fuchs, a doctoral student in the Department of Chemistry and Biochemistry and recipient of a 2016 Kopriva Graduate Student Fellowship, will present "Metabolic Reprogramming of Human Macrophages upon Exposure to Pseudomonas aeruginosa Biofilms" as part of the College of Letters and Sciences's Kopriva Science Seminar Series.

 A reception will follow the lecture.